 The front palate is packed with sweet bright fruit with the same red cherry and blackberry on the nose, following through to the flavours.

 This wine exhibits a lovely mix of dark red cherry and blackberry fruits along with a hint of liquorice.
 Further complexity is gained from oak spice.
 The wine has a sweet berry entry which displays these same characters in abundance.
-Bottle $67.50 Glass $14 Region CENTRAL OTAGO
+Bottle $67.50 Glass $14 Region Bannockburn, Central Otago, New Zealand

 This wine shows vibrant spicy cherry and plum fruit aromas with hints of violets.
 Chocolate, dried wild thyme and delicate oak toast add to the aromatic complexity.
-Bottle $60 Glass $12.50 Region Central Otago
+Bottle $60 Glass $12.50 Region Central Otago, New Zealand

 The Russian Jack Pinot Noir has a vibrant deep purple colour that leads to aromas full of ripe plum and raspberry with